Grzegorzboron23/GrzegorzBoron23/README.md

 I' m Grzegorz Boroń, i do content on design and development.
 I really enjoy larning languages and framewroks like Java and Spring Boot, as well as Pyhton

 Skills: JAVA / SPRING-BOOT/ SWING / SQL / D365
-I' m Grzegorz Boroń, i do content on design and development.
-I really enjoy larning languages and framewroks like Java and Spring Boot, as well as Pyhton